 When you see kids bouncing up and down a trampoline, you probably don’t think of it as a form of exercise.
 At least not as much as running around the park or on a treadmill.
 Just plain old fun at best.
 But how wrong can you be?

 Many of us have been brought up to see jogging as the ultimate workout.
 If anything matches up to it at all, it definitely can’t be jumping on a mini trampoline.
 You might be surprised by what the stats have to say.

-35 min on the rebounder will burn about 400 calories.
-A study which was published in the International Journal of Sports Science, stated that jumping on the rebounder was twice as effective at improving aerobic fitness and 50% more efficient at burning fat than running.
-Additionally, rebounding has been rated as a moderate-to-rigorous intensity exercise which means it is just about the same level of physical activity and has similar effects on your body as doing a six mile run for an hour.
+Comparing the stats 35 min on the rebounder will burn about 400 calories.
+A study which was published in the International Journal of Sports Science stated that jumping on the rebounder was twice as effective at improving aerobic fitness and 50% more efficient at burning fat than running.
+Additionally, rebounding has been rated as a moderate-to-rigorous intensity exercise which means it is just about the same level of physical activity and has similar effects on your body as doing a six-mile run for an hour.
 Details from a study conducted by NASA and by the American Council on Exercise (ACE) reveals trampolining is just as effective an exercise as running not to mention less harmful for your body.
 Rebounding is far gentler on your joints than running.

 The more recent ACE study reported a level of exhaustion similar to what you would experience in an exercise that is of light to moderate intensity.
 This suggested that rebounding despite producing similar or even better results as running in terms of cardiovascular activity is actually easier on your heart.